mikewesthad/p5-performance-tips/README.md

 The default view of the recording is a table of functions with their associated timing.
 It gives you the "self" and "total" times for all the functions in your code.
 Self time is the amount of time spent on the statements in a function _excluding_ calls to other functions.
 Total time is the amount of time that it took to run that function _and_ any functions that it calls.

 From the total times, we can see that roughly equal amounts of time were spent in `samplePixels`, `drawPixels` and `sortPixels`, so any of them are candidates for trying optimizations.
 Here, the easiest optimization with the biggest gains would simply be to reduce the number of pixels sampled from the camera frame.
+That will speed up all three functions.

 If you switch the view of the recording from "Heavy (Bottom Up)" to "Chart," you can get a better sense of the breakdown and interactively explore the recording: